What is the Meaning of The Banshees of Inisherin Title?

 Martin McDonagh’s ‘The Banshees of Inisherin’ follows the story of Pádraic and Colm.
 Their friendship comes to an abrupt halt when Colm decides that he is done with the dullness that Pádraic brings into their conversations.
 Instead of wasting his time chatting about mundane things, Colm wants to use whatever time he has left on earth to make music, something that will stay behind and be remembered even when he has been forgotten.
 By the time the credits start to roll, the film reveals its many layers, saturated with allegories and themes that make the audience think long after they’ve watched the film.
 Its title happens to be one of those things.
 Here’s what it means in context to the film.
 SPOILERS AHEAD

-The Banshees of Inisherin Meaning
+Significance of the Banshees of Inisherin Title

 More than fifteen years ago, Martin McDonagh wrote a play, titled ‘The Banshees of Inisheer’.
 It never saw the light of day, but the title stuck with the director and he revisited it years later, but with a different story.
 This time, he turned Inisheer into Inishiren.
 The reason behind it was a technical as well as a creative choice.
 While the film was shot in Inishmore, several other close locations were used in the process.
 The director didn’t want the audience, especially the Irish audience who would be familiar with the locale, to connect to one place.
 He wanted something more detached, much like the detachment of the people of Inisherin from the ongoing civil war on the mainland.